Research summary

 • British Academy of Management, September 2024 (development paper accepted)

-• MMU Faculty of Business & Law Conference, June 2024 (paper presented)
+• MMU Faculty of Business and Law Conference, June 2024 (paper presented)

 • British Association of Women in Policing Conference, June 2024 (invited presenter)